 Let's go back to the coast line to make a well-deserved stop in Villajoyosa.
 It is time to indulge ourselves and what better for this than The Pearl of the Mediterranean.
 The most exclusive corner of the Costa Blanca is, without a doubt, the emblematic Hotel Montiboli, located on the edge of a cliff and with direct access to two paradisiacal coves.
 After enjoying its views, its gastronomy and a comforting swim in its pools overlooking the sea, do not hesitate to dedicate a sunset to the old town of “La Vila” and its unmistakable coloured houses.
 You will instantly be intoxicated by the aroma of the chocolate that is made by hand in Villajoyosa, you will defiantly want to take a sample with you.

 Our journey continues to Alicante, the capital of the province dominated by the captivating profile of the Santa Barbara castle at the top of Mount Benacantil.
-Do not miss its Santa Cruz neighbourhood, on the side of the castle, or places as interesting as the Basilica of Santa María, a true jewel between the Gothic and the Baroque, or the Esplanade of Spain and its Instagram able pavement.
+Do not miss its Santa Cruz neighbourhood, on the side of the castle, or places as interesting as the Basilica of Santa María, a true jewel between the Gothic and the Baroque, the central market or the Esplanade of Spain and its Instagram able pavement.
 Expert advice!
 In Calle Viriato you can enjoy the best view of the Cara del Moro, put it on your list and discover through this native legend the origin of the name of the city of Alicante.
 It will surprise you!